Gabriele097805/Progetto-PAWM/Readme.md

 ```powershell
 dotnet ef database create
 ```
-To run the application it is necessary to have a GitHub OAuth application and change the values:
+To run the application it is necessary to have a GitHub application and change the values:
     "ClientId": "",
     "ClientSecret": "",
 under GitHubConfiguration in the file "appsettings.json", or contact the developer for the ClientSecret.